-“The kestrel [a falcon] has a peculiar property of frightening away birds of prey with its looks and cries, for this reason the dove seeks to live nearby it for safety; and so humility repulses Satan and preserves in us the gifts and graces of the Holy Spirit.
+“The kestrel [a falcon] has a peculiar property of frightening away birds of prey with its looks and cries, for this reason the dove seeks to live near it for safety; likewise, humility repulses Satan and preserves in us the gifts and graces of the Holy Spirit.

 “We call vainglory that which we seek for ourselves, either for that which is not in us, or being in us, is not our own, or being in us and our own, is not worthy to be glorified in.
 Noble birth, the favor of the great, popular esteem, are not in ourselves, they come either from our forefathers or from the opinion of others.
 Some people are proud and conceited because they have a fine horse, a feather in their hat, or are magnificently attired, but who cannot see the absurdity of this, since if anyone has reason to be proud it surely is the horse, the ostrich, or the tailor!
 And how very contemptible it is to rest our hope of esteem in a horse, a feather, or a garment!